-Not legal advice is I don't practice law in Pennsylvania.
-It's just my two cents on the facts you describe in light of some general principles of law.
-If you need legal advice, please consult a lawyer who holds Pennsylvania licensure.
+Not legal advice as I don't practice law in Florida.
+It's just my two cents on the facts you describe in light of general principles of law.
+Consult Florida counsel to obtain legal advice you can rely on.
 I practice in Vermont ONLY.See question

 Good luck.See question